OpenCleanEnergy/OpenMI/CONTRIBUTING.md

 # Contributing Guidelines

 Thank you for your interest in contributing to our project!
-At this time, the project is in its early development stage, and we appreciate your enthusiasm.
-However, we are not currently accepting external contributions.
+At this time, the project is in its early development stage and we are currently not accepting external contributions.

+## TL;DR

+👋 **Thanks for your interest!** We're focused on building a stable prototype.

+🚀 **Stay tuned for updates.** Once we're stable, we will provide detailed guidelines on how you can contribute effectively.

 ## Why aren't we accepting contributions right now?